 Here, Arundel Valley, LLC, the owner of the constructed facility, and Kate’s Butter, Inc., its lessor, sued Branch River Plastics, Inc., the manufacturer of the Structural Insulated Panels (SIPs) used for the project, and others, including Arundel Valley’s general contractor claiming that Branch River was negligent and made negligent misrepresentations when it provided SIPs for the project that were not R-Control SIPs as Arundel Valley and Kate’s Butter had expected.
 Branch River filed for summary judgment on all counts against it.

-As discussed by the court itself, aspects of the economic loss doctrine remain uncertain under Maine law, Though the Superior Court decision is not binding on other courts in Maine, decisions like Arundel Valley, LLC v.
+As discussed by the court itself, aspects of the economic loss doctrine remain uncertain under ME law, Though the Superior Court decision is not binding on other courts in ME, decisions like Arundel Valley, LLC v.
 Branch River Plastics, Inc. move us toward a better understanding of the doctrine and its application to construction cases.

 Rhode Island – You Get One, and Only One, Bite at the Apple

 A recent Rhode Island case reminds us that, in litigation, you usually only get one bite at the apple.
 In Torrado Architects v.
 Rhode Island Department of Human Services, decided November 25, 2014, Torrado was denied the ability to conduct a second binding arbitration after the first one was concluded and confirmed.
 In litigation, you must usually put forth all of your claims in one proceeding, and this case is a painful reminder of that fact.